USS Shark (SS-174): World War II

+Shark may have been the first U.S. submarine sunk by enemy antisubmarine forces.
 Post-war, Japanese records showed numerous attacks on unidentified submarines in Shark's area at plausible times.
 At 01:37 on 11 February, for example, the Japanese destroyer Yamakaze opened fire with her 5 in guns and sank a surfaced submarine.
-Voices were heard in the water, but no attempt was made to rescue possible survivors.
+Yamakaze′s crew heard voices in the water, but made no attempt to rescue possible survivors.